Connor Wong Player Props: Red Sox vs. Twins

 Twins Pitching Rankings

-- The 10.7 strikeouts per nine innings put together by the Twins pitching staff leads MLB.
+- The pitching staff for the Twins has a collective 10.4 K/9 to pace MLB.

-- The Twins' 2.62 team ERA ranks first across all MLB pitching staffs.
+- The Twins have the second-ranked team ERA across all league pitching staffs (2.70).

-- The Twins rank 12th in baseball in home runs allowed (19 total, 1.1 per game).
+- Twins pitchers combine to rank 11th in baseball in home runs allowed (20 total, 1.1 per game).

-- Ryan makes the start for the Twins, his fourth of the season.
-He is 3-0 with a 2.84 ERA and 26 strikeouts in 19 2/3 innings pitched.
+- The Twins will look to Maeda (0-2) in his third start of the season.

-- In his most recent appearance on Thursday, the right-hander threw seven innings against the New York Yankees, giving up one earned run while surrendering three hits.
+- The right-hander last appeared in relief on Saturday, when he tossed 2/3 innings against the New York Yankees while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.